 In its early days there was a hothouse in the ground floor of the building.
 Amongst the exotic delights that were grown in it were pineapples.
 Pineapples grown in a pineapple, it’s no wonder the British aristocracy have a reputation for being a bit batty.

 The Pineapple isn’t open to the public other than as a holiday let, but the large walled garden which it sits in is.
 It’s managed by the National Trust for Scotland and is definitely worth visiting if you’re ever in the area.
 It’s a pleasant place for a walk, plus you get to see a gigantic pineapple, which isn’t something you’ll see every day.

 As we were exploring the garden the heavens opened on us.
 I would have been happy to take shelter in the woodland trails on the estate but Mr G flew back to the car as if there was a serious risk of him dissolving in the rain.

-Although we hadn’t originally plan to visit Falkirk that day, we ended up having a great time.
+Although our visit to Falkirk was an impromptu one, we ended up having a great time.
 There’s more to Scotland than lochs, mountains and glens.
 And although I adore the scenic spots, I also love Scotland’s urban landscapes and industrial heartland.
 They played a huge part in shaping the country that I known and love today and have lots to offer visitors.
-So, if you’re planning a trip to Scotland, make sure Falkirk’s on your list of places to visit.
+So, if you’re planning a trip to Scotland, make sure Falkirk’s on your list of places to see.